Tutorials

 $ py-trees-render -b py_trees_ros_tutorials.five_action_clients.tutorial_create_root

-digraph pastafarianism {
+![digraph pastafarianism {

 ordering=out;